Horizontally quasiconvex envelope in the Heisenberg group: Nonlocal Hamilton-Jacobi equation

-\begin{thm}[Comparison principle under domain convexity] Let $\Omega$ be a bounded domain in $\H$ that is h-convex up to boundary and $f\in C(\Omega)$.
+\begin{thm}[Comparison principle under domain convexity] Let $\Omega$ be a bounded h-convex domain in $\H$ and $f\in C(\Omega)$.
 Let $u\in USC(\Oba)$ and $v\in LSC(\Oba)$ be respectively a subsolution and a supersolution of \eqref{hj eq}.
 If $u\leq v$ on $\partial \Omega$, then $u\leq v$ in $\Oba$. \end{thm} \begin{proof} The proof is almost the same as that of Theorem \ref{thm comp} except for some necessary modifications to handle this general boundary condition.
 The only difference lies at the argument by contradiction in Case 2 on the occasion when $\eta_{\vep, n}\in \hat{S}_{q_\vep}$ converges to a boundary point $\eta_0\in \partial \Omega$ as $n\to \infty$ and $\vep\to 0$.
 (This gives a contradiction to the conditions \eqref{coercive-like} and \eqref{comp add1} in the setting of Theorem \ref{thm comp}.)

 Let us derive a contradiction only in this case.
 Thanks to the condition $u\leq v$ on $\partial \Omega$, we have $u(\eta_0)\leq v(\eta_0)$, which by \eqref{cp eq0} and the upper semicontinuity of $u$ yields the existence of $r>0$ such that \beq B_r(\eta_0)\cap \Omega\subset \{ z \in \Omega: u(z) < u(p_\vep)\} \eeq for any $\vep>0$ small.